r2sketch/IAT339_P02Company/README.md

 By Kelly Helena and Zoe
 ABOUT---Homepage(about&update event)
-SERVICES--Services(inliude a link to one detail service) PORTFOLIO--empty for now
+SERVICES--Services(inliude a link to two detail service) STYLESHEET--\
 CONTACT US--feedback and contact
+Invisiable page--CHECKOUT & SHOPPING CART